After a Turbulent Year, Diana Seung Gets Jack Wolfskin Back on Track

 Something else that’s fun for Seung: seeing obstacles and finding a way over, around, or through them.
 All with an unwavering belief in herself and her team.

-“It’s been a busy and challenging year,” she says, “but very satisfying.”
+“It’s been a busy and challenging year,” she said, “but very satisfying.”